t3l3machus/undust.py/README.md

 git clone https://github.com/t3l3machus/undust.py
 ```
 ## Usage examples
-Undust requires URLs as input to generate archive and backup filename variations.
+`undust` requires URLs as input to generate archive, temp and backup filename variations.
 It works great in combination with tools like `katana` and `httpx` by [ProjectDiscovery](https://github.com/projectdiscovery).

 Crawl a target app for urls with `katana`, pipe them to `undust` for archive and backup patterns generation and then to `httpx` for probing:
 ```